NativeScript/docs-v7/tutorial/chapter-1.md

 To see livesync in action let’s make a small update to your app.
 Open your app's `app/views/login/login.xml` file in your text editor of choice and change `<Label text="hello world" />` to `<Label text="hello NativeScript" />`.

-Save `app/views/login/login.xml` and you should see the app relaunch and the updated text displayed
+Save `app/views/login/login.xml` and you should see the app relaunch and the updated text displayed.

 <div class="exercise-end"></div>